All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 Of all the towns of Umbria none has left a more charming impression on my mind than Todi. (..)
 Remote from the great thoroughfares, Todi seems to lie wrapped in slumber; in a silence which is by no means that of death, but of retrospection - in the memory of her past glories.

-Ferdinand Gregorovius - An excursion through Sabina and Umbria in 1861 - Transl. by Dorothea Roberts
+Ferdinand Gregorovius - An Excursion through Sabina and Umbria in 1861 - Transl. by Dorothea Roberts

 its ancient Etruscan name, is thought to mean "border" probably because the town marked the eastern limit of the Etruscan territories.

-Via Flaminia, the ancient road which linked Rome with Ariminum (today's Rimini) on the Adriatic Sea, crossed Umbria through two different routes; from Narni western Via Flaminia reached Carsulae (near today's San Gemini) and Todi and from there it moved towards Bevagna; eastern Via Flaminia reached Bevagna (from Narni) via Terni and Spoleto.
+Via Flaminia, the road which linked Rome with Ariminum (Rimini) on the Adriatic Sea, crossed Umbria through two different routes; from Narni western Via Flaminia reached Carsulae (near today's San Gemini) and Todi and from there it moved towards Bevagna; eastern Via Flaminia reached Bevagna via Terni and Spoleto.
+While over time many towns developed along the eastern route, Todi is the only one along the western one.

 It is encircled by ancient walls, a portion of them Etruscan.
 Gregorovius

-For this reason at many locations of Todi one can see parts of Roman walls which supported terraces.
+obtain the portion of flat land needed for the forum and other key facilities of the town.
+Because of this at many locations of Todi one can see parts of Roman walls which supported terraces.

-Todi has many gates: Porta Catena is decorated with an eagle, the symbol of Todi: it is part of the walls built by the Romans when they enlarged the Etruscan town, but it was largely modified in medieval times.
-Porta Perugina and Porta Romana belong to the 1244 walls, but the latter was given a Renaissance appearance by Pope Gregory XIII.
+Porta Catena is part of the walls built by the Romans when they enlarged the Etruscan town, but it was modified in the XIIIth century.
+It is named after the chain (It. catena) which could be raised to obstruct the entrance to the town.
+Porta Perugina and Porta Romana belong to the walls which were built in 1244, but the latter was given a

-(left) Palazzo del Popolo (southern side); (right) Palazzo del Capitano (left) and the western side of
+Palazzo del Capitano (left) and the western side of

 Palazzo del Popolo (right)

 The public buildings are in the square, monuments, all of them, of the days when Todi was a free Umbrian Republic, waging war with some of her neighbouring towns - such as Terni and Spoleto - concluding treaties with others.
-In the thirteenth century, her flourishing period, Todi could send 1000 horsemen, fully armed and accoutred, into the field.
-In her six quarters she could boast of having 30,000 inhabitants, while now she can number but 4000.?

 Italian Comuni (city-states) varied widely as political institutions.